Retirement checklist: 12 important things to do before you retire

 The last item on your retirement checklist is creating new sources of income.
 Again, your goal during retirement is to avoid outliving your savings or having to work another full-time/part-time job to supplement your income.
 The only way to achieve this goal is to have extra sources of income that are not tied to your retirement savings or have a lot of money saved with a higher return on investment(ROI).

-The future is uncertain which makes saving for retirement a less accurate process.
-You can only hope that what you have saved is enough to take care of you financially.
-What you do is make preparations based on the most common events.
-For example, you assume that you will live around 30 years after retirement and spend $5,000 per month and save money based on that assumption.
+The future is uncertain, making saving for retirement less accurate.
+You can only hope that what you have saved is enough to cover all your expenses.
+Most people make preparations based on the most common and predictable events.
+For example, you can assume you will live around 30 years after retirement, spend $5,000 per month, and save money based on that assumption.

-What if you end up living for 40 years or more after retiring?
-If you are only relying on savings, you could end up outliving your savings.
-A good trick to avoid this life event is to make sure that you generate enough passive income that is diversified enough during retirement.
+What if you live for 40 years or more after retiring?
+If you rely only on savings, you could outlive them.
+A good trick to avoid this issue is to generate enough passive income from your savings or create an extra source of income that is not tied to your retirement savings.

 You don’t necessarily have to show up to work daily.
-Your income could be a passive income from stocks or rent from a rental property.
-This extra money can help you reduce your monthly withdrawals from your retirement savings and keep your money growing.
-You should also invest money in your retirement accounts which is essential in building your net worth.
-The more money you can make without going to work for it, the better.
+Your income could be a passive income from stocks or rental income from a rental property.
+This extra money can help you reduce monthly withdrawals from your retirement savings and keep your money growing.
+You should also invest money in your retirement accounts to keep it growing.
+The more money you can make without working for it, the better.

 More retirement tips

-3. 8 simple retirement side hustles for extra cash
+2. 8 easy retirement side hustle ideas to make extra cash

-5. How to talk to your spouse about money in 2022
+4. How to talk to your spouse about money

 Scroll to Top